DIARY - Italy to December 31

 Melfi, auto industry association ANFIA holds public assembly with President Paolo Scudieri, FCA FCHA.MI> EMEA COO Pietro Gorlier; Prime Minister Giuseppe Conte delivers closing address (1030 GMT).

-Milan, Bocconi University holds inauguration ceremony for new campus (1000 GMT) and new academic year (1030 GMT) with Italian President Sergio Mattarella.
+Milan, Italian President Sergio Mattarella attends Bocconi University opening ceremony of new campus (1000 GMT) and inauguration ceremony of new academic year (1030 GMT).

+Padua, conference on banking foundations with ACRI President Francesco Profumo (1530 GMT).

 ISTAT releases October non-EU foreign trade data (0900 GMT).